leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

                 ptr::null(),              // no changes this time
                 0,                        // length of change array is 0
-                events.as_mut_ptr(),      // we expect to get events back events.capacity() as i32, // how many events we can recieve ptr::null(),              // indefinite timeout
+                events.as_mut_ptr(),      // we expect to get events back events.capacity() as i32, // how many events we can receive ptr::null(),              // indefinite timeout
             )
         };